okubo-ai/tasklink-sample-lp/README.md

 # tasklink-sample-lp

-Portfolio sample LP (fictional SaaS "TaskLink") - HTL/CSS/JS responsive coding sample
+Portfolio sample LP (fictional SaaS "TaskLink") - HTML/CSS/JS responsive coding sample.

+This page is a portfolio sample.
+The service, companies and testimonials are all fictional.